-Theory courses are designed for distance learning incorporating a combination of textbooks, internet/web
+Theory courses are designed for distance learning incorporating a combination of textbooks, internet/web delivery, teleconference, video conference and video recordings.

 Each course will require 10 to 12 hours per week of study time.
 Optional on-campus or virtual seminars/tutorials may be offered for some courses.